yoomoney/grafana-dashboard-plugin/README.md

 The primary goal of this project is to ease support and maintenance of dashboards in grafana.

-We, a team at Yandex.Money, have many dashboards for our projects, and it's often hard to answer these questions:
+We, a team at YooMoney, have many dashboards for our projects, and it's often hard to answer these questions:

 * Who created the dashboard?
 * What it's purpose?